 The University of Toronto (U of T) offers a variety of information and services for those planning their retirement from U of T. This page outlines the retirement options available to faculty and librarians, provides general information about pensions and related benefits for retirees and those planning their retirement.
-Information about notifying the University of your intention to retire and required forms can also be found on this page.
+A copy of your pension brochure, outlining all of your retirement provisions can be found online at this page.

 Consult the U of T Pension site for complete information about all of your retirement provisions.